abhinavsingh/proxy.py/README.md

 - Fast & Scalable

   - Scales by using all available cores on the system
-  - Threadless executions using coroutine
+  - Threadless executions using asyncio
   - Made to handle `tens-of-thousands` connections / sec

     ```console